 As the children move into Key Stage 2, the children use the Accelerated Reading Scheme.
 Children at Thomas Eaton love completing the tests and quizzes in this scheme.
 We find that the scheme provides the children with a wide range of books and they develop a love of reading for pleasure!

 Please see below for Thomas Eaton's Curriculum overview for academic year 2016-17.
-Further details for 2017-18 will be available from the Autumn Term 2017.
+Further details for 2017-18 will be available soon.